usdevs/laundry-pi/README.md

 This keeps track of the current status for each washer/dryer.
 The document ID is unique to each washer/dryer in Cinnamon.
 Each document has the following fields:

-1. *pinNo (number): unique number to identify each laundry machine in Cinnamon.
+1. *pinId (string): unique string to identify each laundry machine in Cinnamon.
-_I might change this to a more descriptive string in the future (eg. lvl17-1)_
 2. *piNo (number): the RPi this laundry machine's sensor is connected to.
 3. *on (boolean): is the laundry machine on?
 4. *timeChanged (timestamp): when the laundry machine changed from on->off or